-Hispanic Counseling Center (HCC) is a multiservice center in Nassau County, New York that promotes family and community wellness with a fully bilingual/bicultural staff.
+Hispanic Counseling Center (HCC) is a multiservice center in Nassau County that promotes family and community wellness with a fully bilingual/bicultural staff.
 The Children Exposed to Domestic Violence Program targets underserved Hispanic families.
 The program addresses the needs of child victims/witnesses of domestic violence through psychiatric evaluations and individual psychotherapy.
 The victim parent participates in educational groups and family therapy sessions.
 The primary goal of the program is to break the familial cycle of abuse and to effect lasting beneficial change.
-HFC funds will support program staff and a portion of the programmatic expenses.
+HFC funds will support program staff and a portion of the program’s expenses.

 Joe Torre Safe At Home Foundation – Margaret's Place Counseling ($40,000)

-The Joe Torre Safe At Home Foundation is a New York not-for-profit organization committed to helping children who have been victims or witnesses to violence, created by Major League Baseball figure Joe Torre.
+The Joe Torre Safe At Home Foundation is a New York not-for-profit organization committed to helping children who have been victims or witnesses to violence.
 The Margaret's Place Counseling program is a school-based violence prevention and intervention program that educates and helps students who have been exposed to violence.
 Services include a comfortable and confidential “safe room” where students can talk or relax, individual and group counseling for victims or witnesses of abuse, violence prevention curriculum, workshops and discussion groups, school wide campaigns, and more.
 HFC funds will support the school counselors.

 New Alternatives for Children – Mental Health Treatment for Survivors of Trauma and Abuse ($70,000)